Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Discussion

-So, how does a core form in a molecular cloud, and how does core formation lead to the formation of stars?
+To date, a great deal of theoretical work has been directed towards the question: how does a core form in a molecular cloud, and how does core formation lead to the formation of stars?
 In this section we discuss three representative models of low-mass core and star formation and compare our results with these models.

-First of all, starting with \citet{Padoan_1997}, a series of works have proposed turbulent fragmentation as the dominant mechanism in forming cores \citep{Padoan_1997, Padoan_2002, Hennebelle_2008, Hennebelle_2009, Hennebelle_2012, Hopkins_2013}.
-In this model, structures develop in a ``top-down'' sense.
-Structures at smaller scales form when turbulent fluctuations in the ``parent'' larger-scale structure cause sub-regions to become gravitationally unstable. \citet{Hopkins_2013} suggests that the physical properties of cores formed via this mechanism are set at the time of fragmentation and are only weakly modified by the collapse process.
-In the \citet{Hennebelle_2008} model the decay of turbulence does not affect the ``selection process,'' which adopts gravitational instability as the criterion to ``select'' structures that continue evolving and eventually become prestellar/protostellar.
+Starting with \citet{Padoan_1997}, a series of works have proposed turbulent fragmentation as the dominant mechanism in forming cores \citep[see][and references therein]{LeeOffner2020}.
+In this model, structures develop in a top-down sense.
+Structures at smaller scales form when turbulent fluctuations in the parent larger-scale structure cause sub-regions to become gravitationally unstable. \citet{Hopkins_2013} suggests that the physical properties of cores formed via this mechanism are set at the time of fragmentation and are only weakly modified by the collapse process.
+In the \citet{Hennebelle_2008} model the decay of turbulence does not affect the selection process, which adopts gravitational instability as the criterion to select structures that continue evolving and eventually become prestellar/protostellar.
 In contrast, we find that the evolution of turbulence within the core plays an important role.
-As discussed in \S\ref{sec:discussion_evolution}, turbulence dissipation in the first $\sim$1$\times$10$^5$ to 2$\times$10$^5$ years is necessary to reduce turbulent support before gravitational collapse starts.
+As discussed in \S\ref{sec:discussion_evolution}, turbulence dissipation in the first $\sim$1-2$\times$10$^5$ years is necessary to reduce turbulent support before gravitational collapse starts.
 Although we do find that some Phase I cores are close to being gravitationally unstable and evolve directly into Phase III, we find that focusing only on density structures that are above the collapse threshold would bias the analysis by excluding cores that eventually become star-forming.
 However, based on our analysis, we agree that turbulent fluctuations are important in creating the initial distribution of density structures, although unlike in the theoretical framework of turbulent fragmentation, these density structures do not need to be initially gravitationally unstable to continue evolving to become prestellar cores.